 Students may sign up for the Applied Math Challenge through June 17th here.
 After sign-ups have concluded, confirmation details will be sent directly to students via email.
 Mentors will come to local high schools to have an orientation at the start of the event, and over the course of the event mentors will remotely assist the students.
 The students will be invited to visit UC Merced on the final day of the challenge, August 5th.

-Shayna Bennett (Graduate Student), Jared Stewart (Graduate Student), Changho Kim (Assistant Professor), Noemi Petra (Associate Professor), and Lei, Yue (Lecturer with Security of Employment)
+Shayna Bennett (Graduate Student), Jared Stewart (Graduate Student), Changho Kim (Assistant Professor), Noemi Petra (Associate Professor), and Lei, Yue (Associate Teaching Professor)

 Funding and Acknowledgements